snow-blade/snow-blade/README.md

 ### Hi there 👋

-I am Freeman from Bujumbura, Burundi who is a noob, Open Source and fedora-infra contributor, networking enthusiastic, does competitive programming with c++ and [CTFs](https://en.wikipedia.org/wiki/Capture_the_flag) when i have time , loves Anime and Manga, always learning new things, ready for discussions and making new projects,occasionnaaly write blogs etc.
+I am Freeman a software dev from Bujumbura, Burundi who is a noob, Open Source and fedora-infra contributor, networking enthusiastic, does competitive programming with c++ and [CTFs](https://en.wikipedia.org/wiki/Capture_the_flag) when i have time , loves Anime and Manga, always learning new things, ready for discussions and making new projects,occasionnaaly write blogs etc.

 - 😄 Pronouns: He/him
 - ⚡ Fun fact: can esily speak 5 languages